lawansisa/M-Sivakumar/README.md

 # M-Sivakumar
 This will help you to develop a ANFIS Model for the given input parameters with the response value.
-Genetic Algorithm has been used
-Genfis2 model has been used to develop ANFIS model
+Genetic Algorithm has been used to develope a Genfis2 ANFIS model.